lukaschoebel/LUMOS/code/nlp/README.md

   - `Suffix` (chars @ end): `!`
   - `Infix` (chars in between): `-`
   - `Exception` (special rule): `hello world.`
+- spacy doesn't include stemming and only implements lemmatization.
+For stemming `nltk` has to be used.

 ## Get Started